Cosmic Reionization in the JWST Era: Back to AGNs?

 \subsection{Radiative Recombinations}

 There are two further sinks of escaping LyC radiation during reionization: hydrogen atoms in the diffuse IGM -- both never ionized before as well as previously photoionized and subsequently recombined -- and the optically thick Lyman-limit systems (LLSs) \citep[e.g.,][]{miralda00,gnedin06,furlanetto09,kaurov15,madau17}.
 The high \HI\ column densities of the LLSs imply an origin in dense environments such as galaxy halos and the circumgalactic medium \citep[e.g.,][]{Kohler2007,Rudie2012, Shen2013}, and the associated photon losses can -- somewhat artificially -- be treated as a reduction in the source term and included in the LyC escape fraction \citep{kaurov15}.
 Conversely, radiative recombinations in the diffuse IGM can be approximately accounted for as follows.
-We use the case-B recombination coefficient (sum over all states except the ground) of hydrogen \citep{Pequignot1991},
+We use the case B recombination coefficient (sum over all states except the ground) of hydrogen \citep{Pequignot1991},

-where $T_4$ is the gas temperature in units of $10^4\,$K. The rationale behind the choice of case-B may lie in detailed calculations of the recombination emissivity of the IGM \citep{haardt96,Faucher2009,haardt12}, showing an increasing contribution of re-emissions to the photoionization rates near the epoch of reionization (when the mean free path of LyC radiation is small and most recombination photons are absorbed before being redshifted below threshold), but there are uncertainties \citep[e.g.,][]{kaurov14}.
-We therefore fix the temperature of ionized gas to $T_0= 10^{4}\,$K (for consistency with the adopted value of the recombination clumping factor below), noting that gas at this temperature recombines in Case-B at the same rate of gas at $T = 10^{4.3}\,$K in the oft-used Case-A situation.
+where $T_4$ is the gas temperature in units of $10^4\,$K. The rationale behind the choice of case B may lie in detailed calculations of the recombination emissivity of the IGM \citep{haardt96,Faucher2009,haardt12}, showing an increasing contribution of reemissions to the photoionization rates near the epoch of reionization (when the mean free path of LyC radiation is small and most recombination photons are absorbed before being redshifted below threshold), but there are uncertainties \citep[e.g.,][]{kaurov14}.
+We therefore fix the temperature of ionized gas to $T_0= 10^{4}\,$K (for consistency with the adopted value of the recombination clumping factor below), noting that gas at this temperature recombines in case B at the same rate of gas at $T = 10^{4.3}\,$K in the oft-used case A situation.
 Average temperatures higher than $10^4\,$K are typically found for the recombining IGM at $5<z<7$ in hydrodynamical simulations of late reionization \citep[e.g.,][]{Doussot2019,Eide2020,Villasenor2022,Garaldi2022}.